marielcherkassky/sinalgo_on_mac/README.md

 ## Setup Instructions

 1. **Install XQuartz**
-   If you don’t already have a display server, install [XQuartz](https://www.xquartz.org/).
+   If you don't already have a display server, install [XQuartz](https://www.xquartz.org/).

 2. **Enable Network Access in XQuartz**
    - Open XQuartz